ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/restrict-keyword-c99/what-is-restrict.md

 }
 ```

-So, there are 2 points to make here:
+There are 2 points to make here:
 1. `scaleVectors()` is the important function here, it scales two vectors by the same scalefactor `*C`
 2. vector `a` overlaps with vector `b`. (`b = &a[2]`).